hyperledger/aries-rfcs/concepts/0167-consent-lifecycle/README.md

 -   *Corner cases are dissected by example.*

-1. General Data Protection Regulatio\
+1. General Data Protection Regulation\
     REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016